-Sixty-two point five percent (n=25) of health educators who were invited to participate in the study did so by either answering the questionnaire verbally over the telephone or completing a questionnaire and returning it by email.
+Sixty-five point five percent (n=25) of health educators who were invited to participate in the study did so by either answering the questionnaire verbally over the telephone or completing a questionnaire and returning it by email.
 These 25 individuals worked for 12 different agencies.
-Of the agencies and organizations employing the participants in the study, most 75% (n=9) of these agencies were not-for-profit organizations.
+Of the agencies and organizations employing the participants in the study, most 76% (n=19) of these agencies were not-for-profit organizations.
 Of those who participated, 98% (n=23) were females and 44% (n=11) were CHES certified.
 Another 16% (n=4) reported to have taken the exam and were awaiting results at the time this survey was conducted.

-When participants were asked about their job title, 15 different job titles were given (see Table 1).
-Sixty-eight percent of the respondents (n=17)reported the number of health educators on staff was between one and five.
-When the respondents were asked about their major job responsibilities, community education was the reported response, most followed by management, teaching nutrition/fitness, patient education, scheduling, program planning, coordination of planning, being a community liaison, and supervision (see Table 2).
+When participants were asked about their job title, 15 different job titles were given (see Appendix A).
+Sixty-eight percent of the respondents (n=27) reported the number of health educators on staff was between one and five.
+When the respondents were asked about their major job responsibilities, community education was the most reported response, followed by management, teaching nutrition/fitness, patient education, scheduling, program planning, coordination of planning, being a community liaison, and supervision, (see Appendix B).